Featured Photo Courtesy of Aaron Carley

 Most importantly, God’s intervention was on behalf of His great name.

 The power of God is not diminished by wicked leaders.
-And His power is not embellished by so called “good” people.
+And His power is not embellished by so-called “good” people.

 “And you will know that I am the Lord.’”

 You see, God doesn’t rely on strong armies of human beings to achieve His divine plan.
 God sets up rulers and authorities at His pleasure.
 If Ahab had revered God as his King, he may not have faced the fearsome threat of the Arameans and the other thirty-two kings that allied with Ben-Haddad.
-Regardless, Ahab learns his fate at the end of chapter 20.
-Does the name Jezebel sound familiar?
-I will leave that for you to read.

 One day, even Ben-Hadad and Ahab will bow before the Lord God and confess that He alone is God.